Dual Diagnosis in Madison (608) 423-5048

 Sometimes those struggling with addiction not only have a substance abuse problem, they also suffer from a mental illness.
-When these two disorders co-occur, the condition is known as a dual diagnosis.
+When these two disorders co-occur, the condition is known as a dual diagnosis in Madison.

 A dual diagnosis is a common condition that can make treatment difficult.
 When a person seeks treatment at a drug rehabilitation center, it is important that he or she does so at a center that specializes in dual diagnosis.
-At Alcohol Treatment Centers Wisconsin, we help you in your search for the perfect recovery center that meets all of your needs, dial (608) 423-5048 today.
+Alcohol Treatment Centers Wisconsin helps you find a recovery center that meets all of your needs, dial (608) 423-5048 today.

 In others, a mental health disorder occurs first.
 The person may use drugs or alcohol as a means to temporarily feel better.